Winner: Advancing International Rail TravelBranchBranchWinner2024 Global Recognition AwardGlobal Recognition Award*

 How do I buy train tickets to and from Stavanger?

-Train tickets to and from Stavanger can be bought at Rail Monsters by entering your travel date, selecting a Go-Ahead Nordic departure, and completing the online reservation.
-Rail Monsters accepts bookings 6 to 12 months ahead of travel for Stavanger services, which helps when planning around Easter Week, peak summer, Christmas, and New Year.
-Booking confirmation is sent by email.
+You can buy train tickets to and from Stavanger through Rail Monsters by entering Stavanger Station or another Jærbanen stop, selecting your travel date, and choosing a Go-Ahead Nordic service.
+Rail Monsters accepts bookings 6 to 12 months ahead of travel for Stavanger services.
+After payment, booking confirmation is sent by email with the ticket details needed for travel.

 Can I buy Stavanger train tickets at the last minute?

-Last-minute regional tickets around Stavanger and Sandnes are often available close to departure, but long-distance seats and sleeper spaces on the Oslo corridor can become limited.
-Rail Monsters accepts Stavanger train bookings 6 to 12 months ahead of travel, useful for Easter Week, peak summer, Christmas, and New Year.
-Book earlier for overnight trains or weekend departures on the Sorlandsbanen.
+Last-minute regional Jærbanen tickets are often available close to departure, but long-distance Sørtoget fares from Stavanger can rise or sell out on busy dates.
+Rail Monsters accepts Stavanger train bookings 6 to 12 months ahead of travel, useful for peak summer, Easter, Christmas and New Year, and weekend departures between Rogaland and Oslo.

 Learn more information at our